donny/linnet/README.md

     time.sleep(0.1)
 ```

 It alternates every minute between displaying time and the current weather observation for Melbourne, Australia.
-It scrolls the message text.
+It scrolls the message text as can be seen in the [movie](https://raw.githubusercontent.com/donny/linnet/master/movie.m4v)).

 ### Conclusion